Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Model

 We propose a nonparametric approach of query subgraph collection that utilizes the retrieved cases, \knnq, from the last step (Figure~\ref{fig:subgraph_collection}).
 For each of the retrieved case, chains of edges (or paths) in the graph that connect the entity in the retrieved query to its answers are collected by doing a depth-first search.
 (Note, since the retrieved queries are from the training set, we know the answer to them).
 Next, the sequence of relations are collected from each chain and they are followed starting from the entities of the input query.
 If a chain of relations do not exist from the query, then they are simply ignored.
 This process is repeated for each of the retrieved cases.
 Note that, not all chains collected from the nearest neighbors are meaningful for the query.
 For example, the last (3-hop) chain collected in Figure~\ref{fig:subgraph_collection} is not relevant for answering the query and even though it ended at the answer for the retrieved query, the same is not the case for the input query.
 Such paths are often referred to as spurious paths or evidence \cite{he2021improving}.
 All the edges gathered by following this process form the subgraph for the input query.
 The underlying idea behind the subgraph selection procedure is simple --- since the paths connect queries and answers of similar queries, they should also be relevant for answering the given query.

+There is a class of prior work such as Graft-Net \cite{sun2018open} and PullNet \cite{sun2019pullnet} that learn a parametric model to choose a query-specific subgraph.
+These models employ a retrieval process where a parametric model classifies which edges would be relevant to the query.
+Being parametric, these models cannot generalize to new type of questions without re-training the model parameters.
+However, our nonparametric approach will work as long as it has access to similar queries, which it can retrieve on-the-fly.
 Our subgraph selection procedure is similar to the approach proposed in \cite{das2020simple}.
 However, \citet{das2020simple} do not use this approach to collect a query-specific subgraph.
 Rather it uses each of the paths to \emph{independently} predict the answer to a query.
 In contrast, we collect all edges in the path to form a subgraph and then reason jointly over the subgraph of the query as well as the subgraph of retrieved cases as detailed in the next sub-section.